Iteration: going through a tree

 julia> using BenchmarkTools

-If a fast post-order is needed, the only solution in the current state of TreeTools is to "manually" program it.
+Benchmarks show that this time difference tends to reduce when trees get larger (hundreds of leaves).
+In any case, if a fast post/pre-order is needed, the only solution in the current state of TreeTools is to "manually" program it using a recursive function.
 The code below defines a more efficient to count nodes, traversing the tree in post-order.

-function count_nodes_eff_pot(n::TreeNode) # this counts the number of nodes below `n`
+function count_nodes_recursive(n::TreeNode) # this counts the number of nodes below `n`

 cnt = 0